vickyli1015/Recipes-Rating-Analysis/README.md

 #### Plan:
 Repeatably sample 20 recipes 100000 times from the population and compute their **mean of average ratings**, and see where the observed mean lies in this empirical distribution.

-Test Statistic: Means of average ratings
+**Test statistic**: Means of average ratings
-This statistic is good because it is
+This statistic is ready to use naturally because our observed statistic is a mean of average ratings, but just in a smaller subset of group.

-Significance level: 5%
+**Significance level**: 5%
 5% is strong enough compared to 10% to minimize the rate of rejecting a null hypothesis when it is true, while also allowing for reasonable sensitivity to detect meaningful/necessary relationships compared to 1%.
 It balances between the 2 other options.

 <iframe src="assets/hypo_test.html" width=1000 height=600 frameBorder=0></iframe>>